 - Teal Area: The region in Teal color is occupied only during the non-breeding season, by birds that breed in northern U.S. and Canada and spend the winter in the south.

 Source: eBird-Eastern Bluebird.

 How many types of Eastern Bluebird are there?

 There are 7 different types or subspecies of eastern bluebirds.
 Each subspecies occupies separate regions throughout the species range, particularly during the breeding season.

 There is little variation in coloration and measurements among the 7 different bluebird subspecies.
 In the field, It can be difficult to tell them apart based only on appearance.

 In North America, only populations of bluebird breeding in the temperate regions migrate annually.

-On the basis of color variation and measurements of museum specimens, ornithologists have identified seven subspecies of eastern bluebirds, including:
+Based on color variation and measurements of museum specimens, ornithologists have identified seven subspecies of eastern bluebirds, including:

 - Sialia sialis sialis: These birds breed in eastern North America, from southern Canada to northeastern Mexico (southern Tamaulipas).
 They winter from the eastern United States to northern Mexico, rarely to Cuba.